 Nonetheless, determining whether it is possible to predict fluctuations in state happy mood from acoustic analysis would speak to the goal of automatically assessing emotion without self-report.
-Acoustic cues can be collected and analyzed from smartphone-based recordings in a manner that makes them amenable to automated assessment among smartphone users (which, as noted above, constitutes the majority of the population; Pew Research Center, 2018).
+Acoustic cues can be collected and analyzed from smartphonebased recordings in a manner that makes them amenable to automated assessment among smartphone users (which, as noted above, constitutes the majority of the population; Pew Research Center, 2018).
 In contrast, although the social media data used to predict stable community and trait happiness in prior work is amenable to automated analysis, most people do not Tweet frequently enough to provide sufficient data to use a machine learning model to reliably predict fluctuations in state happy mood.
-For example, if a person Tweeted at 8:14am and again at 3:45pm, it would be very difficult to predict their state happy mood at 11:00am or 7:00pm from the content of those two Tweets alone.
-In light of these issues, as well as the aforementioned limitations in self-reported emotion (e.g., Kassam & Mendes, 2011; Lieberman et al., 2011; Shrout et al., 2018), a method providing automated insight into fluctuations in happy mood from acoustic cues would be extremely useful.
-We therefore aimed to test whether fluctuations in state happy mood can be automatically predicted via acoustic analysis.
+For example, if a person Tweeted at 8:14 a.m. and again at 3:45 p.m., it would be very difficult to predict their state happy mood at 11:00 a.m. or 7:00 p.m. from the content of those two Tweets alone.
+In light of these issues, as well as the aforementioned limitations in self-reported emotion (e.g., Kassam & Mendes, 2013; Lieberman et al., 2011; Shrout et al., 2018), a method providing automated insight into fluctuations in happy mood from acoustic cues would be extremely useful.
+Therefore, we aimed to test whether fluctuations in state happy mood can be automatically predicted via acoustic analysis.